-Dues for 2019 are $27.49 per pay period (a little less than $2.00/day; less than the cost of a good cup of coffee!).
+Dues for 2024 are $33.62 per pay period.
 If you educate yourself about what Union has done for you (and continues to do), you will see that it merits your support and participation.
 Get engaged and help chart the course of your Local Lodge!!

 How do I Join?

 Joining the Union is simply a matter of completing the SF-1187 form (please write legibly!) and sending it to your Local Union official.
 It authorizes the National Finance Center to deduct your dues from your pay and to send it to the National Federation of Federal Employees.

 Submit the completed 1187 Form to a local Union Representative.